 - The Liberal Party of Canada has committed to net-zero carbon emissions by 2050.
 They want to set legally binding five-year milestones to achieve that.
 They also want to cut taxes in half for companies that have zero emissions.
 If successful, they plan to set monetary incentives for people to buy certified zero-emissions homes and ensure all federal buildings run on clean energy by 2022.

 - The Conservative Party of Canada wants to set emissions standards for major emitters and force those that emit more to invest in certified green research.
 They say they'll encourage the use of green products like wood and low-carbon cement to reduce the carbon footprint of buildings.
 They also plan to work with farmers to use their land and fertilizers more efficiently.

-> - The Green Party also wants to reach net-zero carbon emissions by 2050 and have a 60 percent reduction in carbon emissions by 2030.
-They say they'll reject all new proposals for pipelines, or coal, oil or gas drilling or mining, and cancelling the Trans Mountain pipeline.
-They also want to invest in renewable energy so that 100 percent of Canada's electricity comes from renewable sources by 2030.
+- The Green Party also wants to reach net-zero carbon emissions by 2050 and have a 60% reduction in carbon emissions by 2030.
+They say they'll reject all new proposals for pipelines, coal, oil or gas, drilling or mining, and cancelling the Trans Mountain pipeline.
+They also want to invest in renewable energy so that 100% of Canada's electricity comes from renewable sources by 2030.